denten-books/plain-text/5-chapter.md

 loves" objects "as the scene, the stage, of fate" [@benjamin_unpacking_1968, 60].

+In the language of contemporary psychology, the collecting of books blends "instrumental" and "sentimental saving."
+The medical literature on hoarding, the disorder of collection, defines instrumental saving as an emotional attachment to objects that are seen to fulfill a specific purpose ("I might need it later,") and sentimental saving as attachment to objects that "represent extensions of self" [@frost_cognitive-behavioral_1996;
+@saxena_treatment_2007, 1144].
+Object-affect fusion (OAF) identifies a dynamic by which an "individual appears to pair and fuse emotions associated with objects to the actual objects themselves" [@kellett_does_2003, 458].
+"Emotional attachment to objects are commonplace," mentions an influential article on the subject [@kellett_does_2003, 458].
+Clinical psychology rightly defines such attachment with the view to their distortion.
+For compulsive hoarders, "possessions therefore falsely become symbolic tabernacles of affection information inevitably creating difficulties at the point of discard" [@kellett_does_2003, 458].

+clear that

 What does it mean to "have read" a book in this light?
 Surely, when someone says "I too have read this book" they mean something more than the mechanical action of turning pages and moving one's eyes from left to right in a